suddjian/bloggjian/content/blog/indie-web/index.md

 Do you remember the early days of the internet, following *[links](https://indieweb.org/)* crafted by humans leading to new places you hadn't seen before?
-You might find yourself reading about elephants, and encounter a link to the blog of an elephant researcher, who also has a passion for film, and then discover a bunch of movies that they spent time writing reviews for, because they want to share their passion with the world.
+You might find yourself reading about elephants, and encounter a link to the blog of an elephant researcher, who also has a passion for film, and then discover a bunch of movies that they spent time writing reviews for, just because they want to share their passion with the world.
 It was an adventurous and exploratory process, requiring active engagement and rewarding with new discoveries.

-People -- and their websites -- can be multidimensional and unique.
+People -- and their web presence -- can be multidimensional and unique.
 When you find a link on the web, it should mean that someone cared enough to link two things together.
 Not that a soulless box decided you should see it based on the viewing habits of a thousand people you will never know.
 Here's an idea: Instead of giving so much authority to the opinions of a machine, I'm going to trust my own curiosity to lead me on interesting adventures.

-That's why this blog is not a portfolio of my work, or a promotional stunt to increase my professional standing.
+That's why this website is not a portfolio of my work, or a promotional stunt to increase my professional standing.
 It's just a place where I put stuff.
-It feels pretty good to be free from someone else's vision.
+It feels pretty good to be free from someone else's idea of what I should be.